meeplemaker/idl4-cc-rpi-install/README.md

     sudo systemctl enable nodered.service

-Disable the service can be done with
+Disabling the service can be done with

     sudo systemctl disable nodered.service